In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 Other Christmas Markets in Mallorca

-There are also Christmas markets in Can Pastilla, Santa Ponsa, Son Servera (near Cala Bona), Santanyi, as well as a huge Christmas market in Port Adriano.
+There are also Christmas markets in Can Pastilla, Santa Ponsa, Son Servera (near Cala Bona), and Santanyi, as well as a huge Christmas market in Port Adriano.

 You will find smaller markets too in towns running through the centre of the island.